AbhiAlest/Automated-AWS/README.md

-# Automated-AWS
+<h1>Automated AWS</h1>

-Automates provisioning and management of AWS resources.
+Go package that automates provisioning and management of AWS resources.